Jackson Liberty High School: JTV

 The Jackson TV program is run out of Jackson Liberty.
 They teach the TV Tech Class, which makes music videos, short films, etc. They compete annually at the STN (Student Television Network) Competition.
 Competing locations that include Texas, Florida, California and more recently Atlanta, Georgia.
 JTV is three-time National Champions in the Music Video category of STN.
 The students that are a part of JTV also help film sporting events, and other school functions, such as plays and concerts.

 Administration

-The principal of Jackson Liberty High School is Geoffrey Brignola.
+The principal of Jackson Liberty High School since the 2018-19 academic school year is Geoffrey Brignola.
 His administration team includes three assistant principals.
+Brignola became the principal of Jackson Liberty High School after the school's first principal, Maureen Butler retired; Brignola had been an assistant principal in the school since the 2007-08 academic school year.